VanFanelia/CorsairColorManager/readme.md

 ### Description ###

 ####What is this program about?####
-This program includes a driver for the corsair k70rgb keyboard and a toolbox to write colorprograms for the background lights.
+This program includes a driver for the corsair k70rgb keyboard and a toolbox to write your own programs for the background lights.

-####What the structure of this tool?####
 The base of the program is the linux driver of CalcProgrammer1 (https://github.com/CalcProgrammer1).
-To control the colors of the keyboard it continuously reads color codes from a memcached "server".
-This allows the programmer to manipulate colors dynamically over a common standard.
-The next layer of this project is the java program.
-To give everyone the ability to write cool color effects without knowledge about memcached, the java program convert simple json rules to shiny color effects.

-hierarchy
-- C++ program for keyboard control
-- Memcached "Server" for color exchange support
-- Java program to execute color rules
-- JSON program in human readable form
+His work is used to controll the LED Lights by an java program which interprets costum programs written in a json-syntax.
+So its now easier for non developer to write color effects without deep knowledge of programming.

 #### What does i need to execute?####
-Dependencies
+Dependencies:
-- You have to install memcached server on your machine
+- You have to install a java jre (see google how to get JAVA JRE if you haven't install it yet)
-- you need libusb (libusb-0.1)
-- java jre

-Execute: (compiled source in CorsairColorManager/lab)
-- start the linux driver by execute: ./keyboardColorChanger
-- start the java program: java -jar CorsairColorManager.jar <pathToYourJSONProgram>
+- start the java program by executing the "CorsairColorManager.jar" or by console with: "java -jar CorsairColorManager.jar"
+- sometimes the keyboard has issues with access to the device. try ls-usb and set CHMOD on the right /dev/<devicebus> to fix it temporally

 ####Know issues / todos:####
-- more color rules :)
-- register key presses and animate
-- group keys
-- add key rules like ALL_KEY - "WASD"
-- remove fixed frame rate of 30 frames / second.
-- only linux supported in c++ driver.
-- color mixing rules for multiple color settings per key
-- alpha channel support
+- only tested with linux. windows still have issues.
+- sometimes problems with device access

 ####Greetings####
 Special thanks to: